iopipe/iopipe-go/README.md

 It is important to note that a report is sent to IOpipe when `Error()` is called.
 So you should only record exceptions this way for failure states.
 For caught exceptions that are not a failure state, it is recommended to use custom metrics.

 You also don't need to use `Error()` if the error is being returned as the second return value of the function.
-IOpipe will add that error to the rpeort for you automatically.
+IOpipe will add that error to the report for you automatically.

 ## Contributing